 The state of California legally requires drivers to operate their vehicles in a reasonable and safe manner.
-Drivers throughout the state are expected to avoid both impaired driving and drunk driving, or driving under the influence (DUI).
+Drivers throughout the state are expected to avoid both impaired driving and drunk driving.
+For more information or to get legal help, contact a skilled Los Angeles DUI lawyer now.

 Defining Drunk Driving in the State of California